Here are the biggest takeaways from the DOJ watchdog's highly anticipated report on the Russia probe's origins

 Republicans, meanwhile, latched onto Horowitz's finding that there were irregularities in the Page FISA application.

-The report "is deeply disturbing," GOP congressman Mark Meadows tweeted.
+The report "is deeply disturbing," GOP Rep. Mark Meadows tweeted.
 "Some former FBI and DOJ officials are about to have some serious explaining to do."

 Attorney General William Barr, who has been critical of the Russia probe and defended Trump since taking office this year, also put out a statement.